 This course focuses on historical, cultural, social, economic, and political contexts of visualizations and information access.
 In addition to perspectives and research from the fields of art history, art theory, and studies of visual culture, students explore how visualization has been and is currently being used by a variety of industries to tell compelling narratives in visual formats.Info.
 Visualization Only

-The Data & Statistics Bootcamp provided the foundation to this course in which you will dive more deeply into topics such as data mining, data aggregation, grouping methods, data cleaning, and evaluation.
-You will use applications for statistical computing and perform tasks such as calculating and describing statistical summaries of the data, as well as examining relationships between data elements.
-By the end of this course, you will begin the transformation of data analysis into visualizations.Info.
+A deep dive into topics such as data mining, data aggregation, grouping methods, data cleaning, and evaluation will take place in this course.
+You will use applications for statistical computing and perform tasks such as calculating and describing statistical summaries of the data.
+Additionally, you will examine relationships between data elements.
+By the end of this course, you will begin to transform data analysis into visualizations.Info.
 Visualization Only

 The exploration of analytical reasoning using tools and techniques such as mind maps, storyboards, wireframing, tree maps, and prototyping is the focus of this course.
 As a way to advance your work, you will study topics such as information architecture, human reasoning, networking, mapping, and user-centered designs to create cohesive and compelling stories.Info.
 Visualization Only